AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Example_Scenario.md

 # Example Scenario

-This documentation uses example streams to illustrate data view concepts.
+This section uses example streams to illustrate data view concepts.
 The streams are of three types:
 - docs-pi-inverter | _simulates solar power inverter data collected via PI to OCS_
 - docs-omf-weather-gen1 | _simulates weather data collected from an OMF source_
 - docs-omf-weather-gen2 | _simulates weather data collected from an OMF source, but with some additional/renamed properties_

 Each solar inverter is associated with some physical location.
 There is a weather stream for each location.

 Data views are made to bring order to a tangle of data streams.
 Despite appearing complex and verbose, this scenario is likely much simpler than your real-world data.
-A level of richness to the scenario allows us to illustrate how data views make real-world data ready for data science.
+This scenario illustrates how data views can render real-world data consumable for data science.

 ## Solar Inverter streams